Unreal Developer Guide

 Learn More

-Execution Location and Order
+### Execution Location and Order <a href="#execution-location-and-order" id="execution-location-and-order"></a>

-Since OVERDARE is designed for multiplayer environments, the purpose and execution of scripts depend on their location.
+Since OVERDARE is designed for **multiplayer environments**, the purpose and execution of scripts depend on their location.
 For example, client-only features like cameras or GUIs run only on the client, whereas game logic or object movements requiring synchronization must be handled on the server.
-This structure clearly separates the roles of the client and server, ensuring efficient and stable multiplayer behavior.
+This structure clearly separates the roles of the client and server, ensuring efficient and stable multiplayer behavior.&#x20;

 In contrast, Unreal does not rely on location-based execution.
 Logic in Unreal is primarily event-driven, with the flow determined by the order of calls or event triggers, such as BeginPlay, input events, delegates, or timers.